Hurricanes stay stronger longer after landfall than in past

 Hurricanes are keeping their staying power longer once they make landfall, spreading more inland destruction, according to a new study.

 Warmer ocean waters from climate change are likely making hurricanes lose power more slowly after landfall, because they act as a reserve fuel tank for moisture, the study found.
-With Hurricane Eta threatening Florida and the Gulf Coast in a few days, the study’s lead author warned of more damage away from the coast than in the past.
+With Eta threatening Florida and the Gulf Coast in a few days, the study’s lead author warned of more damage away from the coast than in the past.

 The new study looked at 71 Atlantic hurricanes with landfalls since 1967.
 It found that in the 1960s, hurricanes declined two-thirds in wind strength within 17 hours of landfall.
 But now it generally takes 33 hours for storms to weaken that same degree, according to a study in Wednesday’s journal Nature.